Support Page Content

 Alcohol Policies

-The following rules apply for possession and consumption of alcoholic beverages:
+The following rules apply to the possession and consumption of alcoholic beverages:

-- A student over 21 is prohibited to host and serve alcohol to a person under 21 years of age.
-It is a violation of state law to furnish alcoholic beverages to anyone under the age of 21.
+- A student over 21 is prohibited from hosting and serving alcohol to a person under 21 years of age.
+It is a violation of state law to provide alcoholic beverages to anyone under the age of 21.

-- Alcohol cannot be consumed as part of a large group or party where the main purpose appears to be drinking alcohol.
+- Alcohol cannot be consumed as part of a large group or party where the primary purpose appears to be drinking alcohol.

-- Transport of alcoholic beverages by persons over 21 to and from their room is permitted only under the following restrictions: alcoholic beverages must be in the original containers, remain sealed by the manufacturer and in an opaque container such as a paper bag.
+- Transport of alcoholic beverages by persons over 21 to and from their room is permitted only under the following restrictions: alcoholic beverages must be in their original containers, remain sealed by the manufacturer, and be transported in an opaque container such as a paper bag.

-- Kegs, pony kegs, multiple cases of alcohol, and other bulk quantities of alcohol beverages that are excessive under the circumstances for personal use are prohibited.
+- Kegs, pony kegs, multiple cases of alcohol, and other bulk quantities of alcoholic beverages that are excessive under the circumstances for personal use are prohibited.

 - Drinking games or simulated drinking games are prohibited.
 This includes beer pong, water pong (or another beverage), flip cups, quarters, and other variants.
 Items used for drinking games or other activities that encourage the excessive or rapid consumption of alcohol are not allowed (beer pong tables, beer bongs, funnels, etc.)

-- The manufacture of any type of alcoholic beverages by any method is prohibited.
+- The manufacture of any alcoholic beverages or products (i.e., Jell-O Shots) by any method is prohibited.

 - The sale of alcoholic beverages in the residence halls is prohibited.